Tourism in Rwanda

-Tourism in Rwanda is the largest source of foreign exchange earnings in Rwanda.
-It was projected to grow at a rate of 25% every year from 2013–2018.
+Tourism is the largest source of foreign exchange earnings in Rwanda.
+It was projected to grow at a rate of 25% every year from 2013 to 2018.
 The sector is the biggest contributor to the national export strategy.
-Total revenue generated from the sector in 2014 alone was USD 305 million.
+Total revenue generated from the sector in 2014 alone was US$305 million.

 Overview

-The sector has also attracted direct foreign investments with major international hotel brands setting up shop in the country including Marriot Hotels & Resorts, Radisson Blu, Park Inn by Radisson, Sheraton Hotels and Resorts, Protea Hotels by Marriott, Golden Tulip Hotels, and Zinc.
-With its new world-class convention center, Rwanda is set to become a regional and international conference hub owing to ever-improving conference facilities, an excellent and expanding transportation network, and straightforward immigration procedures such as the ability for online visa applications, visa-free for all Africans, and a one-tourist visa policy for the EAC.
+The tourism sector has attracted direct foreign investments.
+Major international hotel brands have set up shop in the country, including Marriott Hotels & Resorts, Radisson Blu, Park Inn by Radisson, Sheraton Hotels and Resorts, Protea Hotels by Marriott, Golden Tulip Hotels, and Zinc.

+With the opening of the Kigali Convention Centre, Rwanda is set to become a regional and international conference hub owing to improving conference facilities, an expanding transportation network, and straightforward immigration procedures such as the ability for online visa applications, visa-free entry for all Africans, and a one-tourist visa policy for the EAC.

 Tourism in the country is rapidly increasing.
-To further place Rwanda on the world map as a first-class tourism destination, the Rwanda Development Board (RDB) signed a partnership deal with London-based Arsenal Football Club and French association football Giant Paris Saint-Germain F.C. both of which will run until 2025 and one with the German Bundesliga Giants FC Bayern München that goes up to 2028, all in order to help build the country's tourism industry.
+To further place Rwanda on the world map as a first-class tourism destination, the Rwanda Development Board (RDB), through the board's official tourism brand Visit Rwanda, signed partnership deals with multiple global sports teams including Arsenal FC, FC Bayern Munich, and the Los Angeles Clippers.
 This has lifted overall tourism numbers by 8%, according to Rwandan officials.